ArtzArtur/weather-app/README.md

 ## General Information
 - Weather application with search engine, geolocation, country informations following days forecast.
-Custom hooks made in different ways also for training purposes
+Custom hooks made in different ways also for training purposes.
+RESTful API used in app [_OpenWeatherMaps_](https://openweathermap.org/api/).

 ## Technologies Used